-- Omeprazole may inhibit metabolism of phenytoin, diazepam, and warfarin.
+- Omeprazole may inhibit the metabolism of phenytoin, diazepam, and warfarin.

-- Sucralfate is an aluminium sucrose sulfate which acts by forming viscous tenacious paste in water or acidic solutions that selectively binds to erosions or ulcers for up to 6 hours.
-Negatively charged sucrose sulfate, a breakdown product of sucralfate, binds to positively charged proteins in base of ulcers or erosions.
+- Sucralfate is an aluminum sucrose sulfate that acts by forming a viscous tenacious paste in water or acidic solutions; it selectively binds to erosions or ulcers for up to six hours.
+Negatively charged sucrose sulfate, a breakdown product of sucralfate, binds to positively charged proteins in the base of ulcers or erosions.

-- It also stimulates secretion of mucosal bicarbonate and prostaglandins.
+- Sucralfate stimulates the secretion of mucosal bicarbonate and prostaglandins.

-- It is administered four times a day ~1 hour before meals.
+- The drug is administered four times a day, approximately one hour before meals.

-- There are no systemic side effects due to lack of systemic absorption.
-Because of content of aluminium salt, an important side effect is constipation and it should not be used for prolonged duration in renal insufficiency.
+- There are no systemic side effects due to a lack of systemic absorption.
+Because of the drug’s content of aluminum salt, an important side effect is constipation; thus, it should not be used for prolonged duration in patients with renal insufficiency.

-- It reduces absorption of many drugs by binding with them.
+- Sucralfate reduces the absorption of many drugs by binding with them.

 - Misoprostol is a PGE1 analog with mucosal protective and acid inhibitory actions.
-It stimulates production of mucus and bicarbonate as well as increases mucosal blood flow.
+It stimulates the production of mucus and bicarbonate and increases mucosal blood flow.

-- It is used to prevent NSAID-induced ulcers but it requires 3–4 times dosing per day.
+- Misoprostol is used to prevent NSAID-induced ulcers, but requires dosing 3–4 times per day.

 - Important adverse effects are diarrhea and abdominal cramps.

-- As it stimulates uterine contractions, it is not used in pregnancy and requires cautious use in women of childbearing age.
+- As it stimulates uterine contractions, misoprostol should not be used during pregnancy and requires cautious use in women of childbearing age.

-- It does not have significant drug interactions.
+- Misoprostol does not have significant drug interactions.

 - Bismuth subsalicylate and bismuth subcitrate potassium are bismuth compounds.

-- Bismuth subsalicylate is rapidly dissociated in stomach; salicylate is absorbed and excreted in urine, while 99% of bismuth is excreted in stool.
-The minimally absorbed bismuth is stored in tissues and is slowly excreted in urine.
+- Bismuth subsalicylate is rapidly dissociated in the stomach; salicylate is absorbed and excreted in the urine, while 99% of bismuth is excreted in the stool.
+The minimally absorbed bismuth is stored in tissues and slowly excreted in the urine.

-- Bismuth compounds create protective layer over erosions and ulcers and protect them from acid and pepsin.
-They also stimulate secretion of mucus, bicarbonate, and prostaglandin.
+- Bismuth compounds create a protective layer over erosions and ulcers and protect them from acid and pepsin.
+They also stimulate the secretion of mucus, bicarbonate, and prostaglandin.

-- As salicylate inhibits secretion of prostaglandin and chloride in intestines, bismuth subsalicylate reduces stool frequency and liquidity in acute infectious diarrhea.
+- As salicylate inhibits the secretion of prostaglandin and chloride in the intestines, bismuth subsalicylate reduces stool frequency and liquidity in acute infectious diarrhea.

 - Bismuth also has direct antimicrobial activity, including against H. pylori, and binds enterotoxins.

-- Bismuth compounds are used in treatment of dyspepsia and acute diarrhea.
+- Bismuth compounds are used in the treatment of dyspepsia and acute diarrhea.

-- Bismuth compounds are included in 4-drug regimens for treatment of H. pylori-associated ulcers, however, “triple therapy” regimens are considered the first-line treatment.
+- Bismuth compounds are included in 4-drug regimens for treatment of H. pylori-associated ulcers; however, triple-therapy regimens are considered first-line treatment.

-- Bismuth subsalicylate is also used in prevention of traveler’s diarrhea.
+- Bismuth subsalicylate is also used in the prevention of traveler’s diarrhea.

-- Bismuth compounds are very safe; harmless blackening of stool and darkening of tongue may be seen.
+- Bismuth compounds are very safe, although harmless blackening of stool and darkening of the tongue may be seen.